eliasuran/lolesports-calendar/docs/src/content/docs/api/02_auth.md

 description: "How to authorize and get your tokens"
 ---

 Recieve an oauth2 token used to interact with google calendar.
-After making the request, a browser will popup, asking you to authorize with your google account.
+Making a request to auth will return a url.
+Visit the url and follow the auth process.
-After authorizing with google, another browser will popup telling you the status of your request.
+After authorizing with google, you will be redirected to /callback with your token.
+See <a href="/api/callback">callback</a> for info about the callback endpoint.

 ## Request